Advanced College Credit Courses

-Why should students take advanced courses?
+Why should students take advanced college credit courses?

 Advanced Placement Program

-The Advanced Placement program is an open-enrollment program that provides rigorous academic coursework in the major subject fields with course content designed at a college level.
+The AP program is an open-enrollment program (a qualifying test is not required) that provides rigorous academic coursework in the major subject fields with course content designed by national experts who teach at colleges and universities across the country.
 Courses are offered in English, social studies, science, world languages, math, and fine arts.
-A student enrolled in an AP course is very strongly encouraged to complete the course and take the corresponding AP examination at the end of the year.
-AP courses are recognized for college credit by many universities in the United States and abroad.
-All Klein ISD AP course syllabi are approved by the College Board.
+A student enrolled in an AP course should preview the content of the course (see Explore AP Courses link below) and commit to taking the exam during the first two weeks in May annually.

 The Dual Credit Program offers students an opportunity to earn college credit while still in high school.
 Upon successful completion of a Dual Credit course, a student will earn “dual credit” – high school and college credit – simultaneously.
 These courses provide advanced academic instruction beyond, or in greater depth than, the Texas Essential Knowledge and Skills (TEKS) for a corresponding high school course.